 When Does a Clogged Ear Become a Concern?

-You will probably begin to think about the cause of your blockage after around a couple of days.
+You will probably begin to think about the cause of your blockage.
 You’ll probably begin to think about your activities for the past couple of days: for example, did you somehow get water in your ear?

 You may also consider your health.
 Do have any symptoms of an ear infection?
 If that’s the scenario, you may want to make an appointment.